aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

                     strip: <bool>

                     # Feature header length in bytes.
-                    # This setting does not reflect in the EOS running-config for protocol 0x0000.
+                    # Note: This setting does not appear in the EOS running-config for protocol 0x0.
                     feature_header_length: <int; 1-16>

                     # Extra ethernet header to prepend to the terminated packet.
-                    # This setting does not reflect in the EOS running-config for protocol 0x0000.
+                    # Note: This setting does not appear in the EOS running-config for protocol 0x0.
                     re_encapsulation_ethernet_header: <bool>
                 destinations: